boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Contents of the project_

-	To build and run the application you need to select a target platform.
-You can do so from the **Solution Platforms** dropdown in the toolbar.
-If the **Solutions Platform** dropdown list is not showing, you can display it by clicking the Add or Remove buttons in the toolbar and then checking **Solution Platforms**.
+	To build and run the application you will select a target platform from the **Solution Platforms** dropdown in the toolbar.
+If the **Solutions Platform** dropdown list is not showing, you can display it by clicking the Add or Remove buttons in the toolbar and then selecting **Solution Platforms**.

 	![Show Solution Platforms list in toolbar](images/show-solution-platforms-list-in-toolbar.png?raw=true)